Good for the Body, Good for the Brain

 Back to Nature

 Too tired for brisk walking?
 Try a stroll in the forest.
-A 90 minute walk in the woods reduces ces depressive rumination and improves concentration.
-It also changes areas of the brain involved in depression.
+A 90 minute walk in the woods reduces depressive rumination and improves concentration.
+It also calms an area of the brain involved in anxious worry, the default mode network.
 Walking near lakes, rivers, and oceans, or with a pet, has a similar effect.

 Absorbing activity